Medical Malpractice Spinal Cord Injury Port St. Lucie FL

 A person can “break their back or neck” yet not sustain a spinal cord injury if only the bones around the spinal cord (the vertebrae) are damaged, but the spinal cord is not affected.
 In these situations, the individual may not experience paralysis after the bones are stabilized.

 The spinal cord is surrounded by rings of bone called vertebra.
-These bones constitute the spinal column (back bones).
+These bones constitute the spinal column (backbones).
 In general, the higher in the spinal column the injury occurs, the more dysfunction a person will experience.
-The vertebra are named according to their location.
-The eight vertebra in the neck are called the Cervical Vertebra.
+The vertebra is named according to their location.
+The eight vertebra in the neck is called the Cervical Vertebra.
 The top vertebra is called C-1, the next is C-2, etc. Cervical SCI’s usually cause loss of function in the arms and legs, resulting in quadriplegia.
-The twelve vertebra in the chest are called the Thoracic Vertebra.
+The twelve vertebra in the chest is called the Thoracic Vertebra.
 The first thoracic vertebra, T-1, is the vertebra where the top rib attaches.

 Injuries in the thoracic region usually affect the chest and the legs and result in paraplegia.
 The vertebra in the lower back between the thoracic vertebra, where the ribs attach, and the pelvis (hip bone), are the Lumbar Vertebra.
 The sacral vertebra run from the Pelvis to the end of the spinal column.
 Injuries to the five Lumbar vertebrae (L-1 thru L-5) and similarly to the five Sacral Vertebra (S-1 thru S-5) generally result in some loss of functioning in the hips and legs.

 What are the effects of SCI?